Gwyneth Paltrow Reveals How She And Ex Chris Martin Make Co-Parenting Work: You Have To ‘Focus On Forgiveness’

 — Galactic Life (@GalacticLifes) March 4, 2019

-Of course, now Paltrow is happily married to Brad Falchuk even though she didn’t initially think that she would take the step to get re-married following her split from Martin.
+Of course, now Paltrow is happily married to Brad Falchuk, even though she didn’t initially think that she would take the step to get re-married following her split from Martin.
 But like many things in life, Paltrow says that life throws a surprise your way every once and a while.

 “But sometimes life just surprises you, and it’s been really fun.
 I’m so happy that I was sort of given this other opportunity.”

-Chris has also moved on in his love life but has yet to make things official by putting a ring on it.
-Martin is tied to Fifty Shades of Grey star Dakota Johnson and he too seems perfectly content in his love life.
+Chris has also moved on in his love life, but has yet to make things official by putting a ring on it.
+Martin is tied to Fifty Shades of Grey star Dakota Johnson — and he, too, seems perfectly content in his love life.

-Just last week the Inquisitr shared that Paltrow kept with the theme of co-parenting by sharing a sweet birthday tribute to her ex.
+Just last week, The Inquisitr shared that Paltrow kept with the theme of co-parenting by sharing a sweet birthday tribute to her ex.
 On her Instagram page, the actress shared a photo of herself and Chris together to celebrate the occasion.
 Both parties are all smiles as Paltrow rocks a pair of sunglasses and Martin can be seen sporting a blue hat and a smile.

 “Happy Birthday CAJM.
 This is a special one.
 We love you so much. #42,” Paltrow wrote.

-It’s nice to see that despite their differences, the two can still get along for the sake of their kids.
+It’s nice to see that, despite their differences, the two can still get along for the sake of their kids.